Key Takeaways

 - Sarcasm or intentional informal tone

-But here's the practical reality: for 90%+ of what most professionals write — emails, messages, reports, meeting notes — AI dictation with editing has gotten good enough that the post-dictation review is a light scan, not a line-by-line edit.
-That's the actual shift.
+But the practical reality?
+Hence, For 90%+ of what most professionals write — emails, messages, meeting notes, reports — the post-dictation review is now a light scan, not a full line-by-line edit.
+That's the actual shift that makes AI dictation with editing worth using.

 Who Actually Saves the Most Time With This